szaszgyozo/django-rest-framework-playground/README.md

 # django-rest-framework-playground

-A basic API exercise first time using DRF.
+A basic Rest API exercise.
+First time using DRF.

 Used technologies:
   - Django Rest Framework